ReviveZygarde/adventure-game/README.md

 All character names are purely coincidental, I do not intend to make a rip-off or anything like that.

 ### Credits
-Special thanks goes to Marco and a couple of my online friends who probably don't want their name disclosed here, for helping me with certain parts of the code.
+- Special thanks goes to Marco and a couple of my online friends who probably don't want their name disclosed here, for helping me with certain parts of the code.
-There are some parts of the code cited from other sources within the files.
+- There are some parts of the code cited from other sources within the files.
+- programmingisfun.com ~~Lol~~ for providing the basic structure.
+Formal crediting is in `program.cs`.